mxmauro/mxlib/doc/bytecode.rst

 -----------------

 It's awkward to use a version specific bytecode format for code distribution.
-This is especially true for Ecmascript, because the language itself is otherwise well suited for writing backwards compatible code, detecting features at run-time, etc.
+This is especially true for ECMAScript, because the language itself is otherwise well suited for writing backwards compatible code, detecting features at run-time, etc.